hftbattle/documentation/en/interface/analysis/viewer.md

   * Load seconds

-     Length of time period in seconds to be loaded when you open Viewer.
+     Length of the time period in seconds to be loaded when you open Viewer.
   * Tool height

      Height of the chart in pixels.